What I Have Been Up to

 From what i learned 75% of Scala userbase are disappointed Java developers, tired of boilerplate, slow release cycle and general displease about language choices.

-The book in my opinion is really polished and well written although is FULL of future references (you will learn this in Chapter 14.1, then on Chap 14 You can find advanced usage on Chapter 36), and is generally quite long… as the language is complex.
+The book in my opinion is really polished and well written although is FULL of future references (you will learn this in Chapter 14.1

 This might scare a LOT of people out there, exactly the same amount that loves javascript for its simplicity.
 I ended up learning a diametrically opposed language…